oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

   phase: Active
 ---

-namespace "tg-helidon" injected
+namespace "tg" injected
 ```

 You can see that there is now a annotations section with the annotation `linkerd.io/inject: enabled` (As before this is the output for my namespace)

-The text `namespace "tg-helidon" injected` is just for information, it doesn't actually appear in the output (technically it's been sent to stderr, not stdout)
+The text `namespace "tg" injected` is just for information, it doesn't actually appear in the output (technically it's been sent to stderr, not stdout)

 Let's have kubectl apply the change